llafuente/flang/readme.md

 flang is an experimental language for mangling data.

-take a look if you want but it not useable yet.
+take a look if you want but it not useable yet. it's still low level like c.

 ## Usage